jarmoruuth/AutoIntegrate/README.md

 PixInsight script to integrate FITS image files.
 Script automates initial steps of image processing in PixInsight.

+Script has a GUI interface where some processing options can be selected.

 After running the script there will be integrated light images and automatically processed final image.
 Both LRGB and color files are accepted.
 Files must have .fit extension.